Semaglutide is the active ingredient in Wegovy injections, which can sometimes cause some unpleasant side effects when you first start using it.

 - Stomach cramps

-Luckily, most of these fade within a few weeks of taking medication, but they’re also fairly easy to treat while you’re waiting for your body to adjust to the Semaglutide.
+Luckily, most of these fade within a few weeks of taking medication, but they’re also fairly easy to treat while you’re waiting for your body to adjust to the semaglutide.

-Nausea and vomiting caused by Semaglutide
+Nausea and vomiting caused by semaglutide

+Nobody likes feeling or being sick, but unfortunately, new medicines can sometimes cause nausea and vomiting.
 However, there are various things that you can do to try and reduce the sensation of feeling nauseous.

-One of the most well-known remedies for nausea is ginger – with many people using ginger tea, cordials, or even ginger beer to make a bout of sickness disappear.
+One of the most well-known remedies for nausea is ginger, with many people using ginger tea, cordials, or even ginger beer to make a bout of sickness disappear.
+You should be able to find all of the above in most supermarkets and fresh ginger root, which should be peeled before use.

-One of the best things you can do in this situation is to eat smaller meals, and eat only as frequently as the medication allows but try to avoid long periods of fasting that can result in rebound hunger.
+If you feel sick on Wegovy after eating, you may be eating too much.
+One of the best things you can do in this situation is to eat smaller meals and eat only as frequently as the medication allows.
+However, try to avoid long periods of fasting that can result in rebound hunger.

+You should also avoid eating too close to bedtime and being too active after eating a meal.
 Try to let yourself digest your food before doing anything strenuous, as this can also contribute to nausea.

 If you find that no home remedies help with your sickness, you should contact your myBMI prescriber, as they might be able to give you a supporting treatment to relieve nausea.
+Various medications are available, such as Pepto Bismol or Buccastem, but if you need treatment, your prescriber will ensure you receive something safe to take.

-how to deal with diarrhoea from Semaglutide
+How to deal with diarrhoea from semaglutide

 Diarrhoea happens to most people at some point in their lives, and whilst it can be painful, frustrating and embarrassing, it’s also treatable.